 How Do I Become a Successful Driver Recruiter While Increasing the Odds of Hiring More Millennials?

 Millennials, too often, are stereotyped as fickle-minded, picky, and demanding.
 However, most of these traits attached to this generation are misplaced or unfounded.

 Recruiters and trucking firms must remember that millennials are highly similar to other generations when it comes to choosing an employer.
 They may be branded to be less loyal to their employers, but millennials, just like previous generations, want to feel valued and allowed to have a work-life balance.
 This is evidenced by a study entitled Millennial Majority Workforce Study.
 It reveals that 38 percent are willing to move to a different country offering better parental leaves, and 57 percent say they are unlikely to stay in a company that doesn't value them.

 Given the above insights, stressing the following values will increase the probability of hiring more talented young drivers:

-Job stability - 88 percent of millennials say they want to work for a stable organization (not surprising but highlights their fear of uncertainty).
+- Job stability: 88 percent of millennials say they want to work for a stable organization.
+(Not surprising, but this highlights their fear of uncertainty.)

-Recruitment of millennial drivers can help address the growing driver shortage if approached with the right packages.
+Recruitment of millennial drivers can be one of the best ways to recruit truck drivers and can help address the growing driver shortage if approached with the right strategy.
 Companies and their recruiters should, however, remember that millennials are just like drivers of other generations who don't want to feel overworked, underpaid, and unappreciated.
 Companies need to recruit younger drivers through more creative ways and by highlighting the benefits that they provide that are already important to millennials.